That apply to:

 The funds shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the program.

-A student may request a review of any decision made pursuant to this policy by lodging the request in writing with the Manager, Enrolments and Fees within 14 days of the date of notification.
+A student may request a review of any decision made pursuant to this policy by lodging the request in writing with the Manager, Student Finance & Examinations, within 14 days of the date of notification.

-If not satisfied with the outcome of the review a student may then lodge an appeal under the JCU Student Complaints Management Policy.
+If not satisfied with the outcome of the review a student may then lodge an appeal under the JCU Student Review and Appeals Policy.

 1 The census dates for Study Period 1 and Study Period 2